havisk/weather-website-Node3/readme.md

 #**Weather App**

-- It [Mapbox](https://mapbox.com) to translate locations into latitude and logitude coordinates and [Darksky](https://darksky.net/dev) takes the coordinates and delivers the weather.
+- [Mapbox](https://mapbox.com) translates the given location into latitude and logitude coordinates and [Darksky](https://darksky.net/dev) takes the coordinates and delivers the weather.

 ##**Tech Used**